Tuning Legged Locomotion Controllers via Safe Bayesian Optimization

 We slightly modify the reward function for the hardware experiment and include a penalty term on the joint velocities.

-where the velocity state errors in $\mQ_g$ and $\mQ_q$ in Equation \ref{eq:reward_function} are set to zero, since the observed joint velocities are noisy finite difference approximations of the joint angles.
-Furthermore, we define $\mQ_p$ to only include the noisy joint velocity observations.
+where the velocity state errors in $\mQ_g$ and $\mQ_q$ in Equation \ref{eq:reward_function} are set to zero, since the joint speed measurements are noisy finite difference approximations of the joint angles.
+Furthermore, we define $\mQ_p$ to only include the noisy joint speeds observations.
 More specifically, we define $\mQ_q^{i,j}=\mQ_q^{i,j} = \mathbbm{1}\{i=j \land i <= 12\}$ and $\mQ_p^{i,j}= \frac{1}{2}\mathbbm{1}\{i=j \land i > 12\}$ and $\mQ_q, \mQ_q, \mQ_p \in \mathbb{R}^{24\times24}$.
 Experimental results have shown, that adding a penalty term on the joint velocities acts as a regulator to prefer solutions where motor vibrations are low.
 This has shown to improve overall convergence and to visibly avoid solutions where motor vibrations are high.

-The tracking performance is evaluated for the crawl gait before and after learning the optimal parameters for the motors 1-3 as shown in Figure \ref{fig:go1}.
 Figure \ref{fig:hw_context_switch} shows that the optimal feedback control parameters drastically reduce motor vibrations and increase the tracking performance.